-Humility runs along as an integral part to Rembrandt’s work, his paintings would not be the same without it.
+Humility runs along as an integral part of Rembrandt’s work, his paintings would not be the same without it.
 It gives them an added element of excellence.
 There is “no arrogance” in the work he creates, he does not seek to show himself as anything other than what he is.
-He could, if he so chose, improve his physical appearance, cover himself in jewels and expensive clothes, but he does not.
+He could, if he so chose, improve his physical appearance, covers himself in jewels and expensive clothes, but he does not.

 Any pride that the painter has is separate from the “self-scrutiny” required for painting a self-portrait.

-At this point the speaker provides us with some additional detail as to what the paintings actually look like.
+At this point, the speaker provides us with some additional detail as to what the paintings actually look like.
 Rembrandt is able to “make light drift / The way [he] want[s],” or more simply, he has complete control over the materials he uses.
 His use of lights and darks is masterful.

-He is also said to have a face which is “bruised and hurt” but in which one may still find love.
+He is also said to have a face that is “bruised and hurt” but in which one may still find love.
 He bares all the days of his life on his face but there is still the capacity for more love.
 The speaker of the piece is able to read all of these details just from looking at Rembrandt’s “Late Self-Portraits,” another testament to Rembrandt’s skill.

-Just as the transition from the first to second stanza continued a thought, so does this new transition from second to third.
+Just as the transition from the first to the second stanza continued a thought, so does this new transition from second to third.
 The speaker expands on what exactly Rembrandt still has more love for.
 She speaks of his ability to love not just art, but “others,” until the end of his “last / Experiment,” or work of art.

 Jennings next chooses to have her speaker take a more overarching view of Rembrandt and his impact on the world of art, and beyond.
 She speaks of his ability to stare “beyond / Your age, the times.”
 He, as an artist, was able to see more than others.
 Through his creation of these highly realistic and self-critical portraits, he was taking an artistic stance that was novel.
 He is also said to have, “plucked the past” and brought it forward, making it easier to accept and move forward from.

-Self-portraits, the speaker says, are able to provide the painter with greater understanding of themselves and the world around them; just as old age, and the truthful examination of one’s aging body, can “divest…us of fear of death.”
+Self-portraits, the speaker says, are able to provide the painter with a greater understanding of themselves and the world around them; just as old age, and the truthful examination of one’s aging body, can “divest…us of fear of death.”

 The fourth stanza begins in the middle of the last thought, in which the speaker is touting the ways in which seeing oneself can “divest” one of a “fear of death.”

-Jennings concludes the poem by pointing out elements within a portrait that one must “reckon with.”
+Jennings concludes ‘Rembrandt’s Late Self-Portraits’ by pointing out elements within a portrait that one must “reckon with.”
 She speaks of, “a new anguish” and “the bloated nose” as well as “sadness” and “joy.”
 These are all things that might reveal themselves to the artist as he/she paints, or to the sitter who is being painted.
 These parts of one’s self become clear through paint and are said to be the elements that the sitter must “reckon with” or come to understand and accept in order to see who they truly are.

 …all darknesses are dared.